Portavion/brainz/0-inbox/Reusing Logic with Custom Hooks – React.md

 When you need to share the state itself between multiple components, [lift it up and pass it down](https://react.dev/learn/sharing-state-between-components) instead.

-## Passing reactive values between Hooks
+## Passing Reactive Values between Hooks

 The code inside your custom Hooks will re-run during every re-render of your component.
 This is why, like components, custom Hooks [need to be pure.](https://react.dev/learn/keeping-components-pure) Think of custom Hooks’ code as part of your component’s body!